-The Institute of Marital Healing is staffed by a group of professionals whose clinical expertise is matched only by their compassion and their desire to promote healthy marriages.
-We warmly invite you to learn more about the people in our the practice.
+The Institute of Marital Healing was founded by a group of professionals whose clinical expertise is matched by their compassion and their desire to promote healthy marriages.

 Dr. Rick Fitzgibbons

 Dr. Rick Fitzgibbons is a psychiatrist and the director of the Institute for Marital Healing.
 He has worked with hundreds of couples over the past 40 years and authored Habits for a Healthy Marriage: A Handbook for Catholic Couples, 2019, Ignatius Press.
 In Forgiveness Therapy: An Empirical Guide for Resolving Anger and Restoring Hope, 2014, APA books, he describes psychological conflict reduction in marriages, in youth and in numerous psychiatric disorders.
 In July 2019 Dr. Fitzgibbons and Dr. Enright received the prestigious Benedictine XVI Foundation/University of Francisco de Vitoria Expanded Reason Award for research for their Forgiveness Therapy work.

 He trained in psychiatry at the Hospital of the University of Pennsylvania (HUP) and the Philadelphia Child Guidance Center.
 His experience in Cognitive Behavioral Therapy at HUP was with Aaron Tim Beck, M.D., who endorsed his first American Psychological Association book with Dr. Robert Enright, Helping Clients Forgive: An Empirical Guide for Resolving Anger and Restoring Hope, 2000.